 Parallel to her science career she developed her artistic talents.
 In Europe she had access to art museums and collections at an early age.
 As a teenager, she studied life drawing and etching at the Academy for Photography and Design in Dortmund, illustrated articles for an equestrian magazine, and experimented with many different media: sculpture, batik, oil paintings, and photographs.
 Today, watercolors are her preferred medium.
 In Arizona she refined her skills through studies at the Scottsdale Artists School, and with instructors like Jim Kosvanec, Kevin McPhearson, Raleigh Kinney, and Matt Smith.
 She also spent three years in Laguna Beach, where she studied the work of the California Impressionists and Plein Air Painters.
 In 2002 she and her husband Randall Kaul settled with four dogs and two cats in the pristine desert of the Tucson Mountains.
 The plant and animal life of her little desert preserve are the best inspiration for her paintings.
 The models for all of her cactus flowers and agave portraits are growing right in her backyard.
 Lizards, rabbits and squirrels, as well as the neighbors’ horses, drop in regularly to have their portraits taken.

 Most finished paintings are based on a number of life sketches and her own photographs.
-While Margarethe adheres to the principals of traditional transparent watercolor, she pushes the medium using strong contrast and chiaroscuro, because as an immigrant from a northern climate she experiences the stark light and shadow of the desert sun as her most interesting challenge.
+While Margarethe adheres to the principles of traditional transparent watercolor, she pushes the medium using strong contrast and chiaroscuro, because as an immigrant from a northern climate she experiences the stark light and shadow of the desert sun as her most interesting challenge.

 Single images are then grouped in various ways for different purposes: geographically for display in local schools or B&Bs, phylogenetically for use in the field guide, or artistically for use as wall decorations.